israelpereira55/CDELS/README.md

 ## Getting Started

 First, you need a CVRP problem instance, which you can get on VRP Libraries.
 We will list some libraries in which you can get them.
-We also have the "instances" folder with some CVRPLIB instances, mostly for backup purposes which are already processed but you can use them too.
+We also have the "instances" folder with some CVRPLIB instances, mostly for backup purposes but you can use them too.

 You can make your own instance.
 It just needs to follow TSPLIB95 standards.

 * [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/)

-You need to clean the header of the instance before using it on CDELS.
+The customers should be given in 2d dimensions.
+In this CDELS version, instances using distance matrix are not supported.
-The first line should have four integers.
-The number of vehicles, optimum value of the instance, number of clients and vehicle capacity.
-If you don't know the optimum value just put a low value which should be bellow the lower bound (just write a small integer! ;) ).
+If you are creating your instance and don't know the optimum value just write a low value which should be bellow the lower bound (just write a small integer! ;) ).

 **Important:** We are using the TSPLIB95 standard that rounds to the nearest integer the operation cost with floating numbers.
 If you don't want that, modify the distance matrix creating function.